billwear/maas-rad/concepts-and-terms.md

 <h3 id="heading--network-interface">Network interface</h3>

 A network interface, often referred to as a "network interface card" or NIC, is either a separate physical card connected to a node, a set of circuits embedded on a node's motherboard, or a radio transceiver attached to a node in some way.
 All network connections require a NIC.
-The terms "port" and "adapter" are also used to refer to a network interface.
+The terms "port" and "adaptor" are also used to refer to a network interface.

 <h3 id="heading--mac-address">MAC address</h3>